AustinMathuw/EECS291/README.md

 Before you proceeded to replicate, note that the general dashboard was created using an admin theme provided located [here](https://github.com/BlackrockDigital/startbootstrap-sb-admin-2).

 1. If git is not installed on your system, install from [here](https://git-scm.com/downloads).
 You only need the command line installation for our purposes.
+2. Install Node.js, if not already installed, from [here](https://nodejs.org/en/download/).
-2. Clone this repository to a known folder on you machine.
+3. Clone this repository to a known folder on you machine.
 To do this, navigate to the desired folder on your machine in a terminal and run the following command:

 `git clone https://github.com/AustinMathuw/EECS291.git`

-3. Open the project in a code editor of your choice (VS Code, Notepad++, etc.)
+4. Open the project in a code editor of your choice (VS Code, Notepad++, etc.).

-4.
+5. Open a terminal to the local repository change directory to HPCC Dashboard.

+`cd "HPCC Dashboard"`

+6. In the terminal, run `npm install` to install all of the NodeJS dependincies for the project.

+7. Next, run the following command to enable browser-sync and allow live viewing of changes made to the project:

+`gulp watch`

+Gulp docmentation specific to this project can be found [here](https://github.com/BlackrockDigital/startbootstrap-sb-admin-2#gulp-tasks).

 ## Next Steps <a name="next"></a>